| |

 employer for the period the employee remains with the

-employee registration card file.
-The original form shall be
+employer.
+The original form or a copy shall be

-given to the employee when his or her employment is
+given to the employee when the employee's employment is

 terminated.
-Failure to return the original form to the
+Failure to return the original form or a copy to the

 employee is grounds for disciplinary action.
 The employee